jacklukem/USBOpenCoreAPFSloader/README.md

 to load any stock macOS Recovery, macOS installer, and macOS patched installation also from external usb devices

-### *For Big Sur 11.2 or later, just added a new version OpenCore4b2 that adds some new features also for non APFS legacy USB Mac* https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/4.5
+### *For Big Sur 11.1 or later, just added a new version OpenCore4b2 that adds some new features also for non APFS legacy USB Mac* https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/4.5

-### *Apple officially fixed the ACPI kp on Arrandale (and similar architecture) with 11.1 RC build 20C69*
+### *Apple officially fixed the ACPI kp on Arrandale (and similar architecture) with 11.1 beta 1 build 20C5048k*

 ### *OpenCoreAPFSloader is also included as option in my BigSur Basesystem fix for unsupported Mac* https://github.com/jacklukem/BigSurfixes/releases/